BXING2/natural-language-processing/VisualQuestionAnswering/README.md

 ## Evaluation
 <img src="figures/train_valid_loss.png" height="300" />

 > Quesion: "how many chairs are there"
-> Target Answer: "1"

-Context
-> During fiscal year 2023, we returned $10.44 billion to shareholders in the form of share repurchases and cash dividends.

-Question
-> How much did the company return to shareholders in the form of share repurchases and cash dividends during fiscal year 2023?

-Target Answer
-> The company returned $10.44 billion to shareholders in the form of share repurchases and cash dividends during fiscal year 2023.

-Generated Answer from Greedy Decoding
-> The company repurchased 1.3 billion shares in fiscal year 2023, which was a 3% decrease from the previous year.

-Generated Answer from Beam Search
-> The company returned $10.44 billion to shareholders in the form of share repurchases and cash dividends during fiscal year 2023.

 Here, the beam search generates a good answer while the greedy search fails to answers the question correctly.